yvanyamp/spectrocloud-assignment/technical-writer/instructions.md

 ## Assumptions
 - The reader has basic knowledge of Kubernetes.
+The user is not an expert but has some experience with Kubernetes.
 - The current text is a draft.
 You are a technical writer tasked with improving the text and content.
 - You can use Gitlab, GitHub, Bitbucket, or any other versioning control system to host your deliverable.
 - Assume the content would reside in a formal documentation site.
+- Users of all skill level will read the content.

 ## Tips